pemadolker/CSF0101_CAP2_pygame/TEST_README.md

-#Doodle Jumper Test Documentation#
+#Doodle Jumper Test Documentation
-##Introduction##
+##Introduction
 This documentation provides information about the test cases and resources used in testing the Doodle Jumper game.

-##Game Overview##
+##Game Overview
-Doodle Jumper is a simple Python-based game developed using the Pygame library.
-The game involves a player controlling a character to jump on platforms and avoid falling.
-The objective is to achieve the highest score possible by successfully landing on platforms.
+A straightforward Python game called Doodle Jumper is created with the Pygame library.
+In the game, the player controls a character that must jump on platforms without falling.
+The goal is to land on platforms successfully and earn the highest score possible.

-##Test Cases##
+##Test Cases
 ##1.
 Platform Generation##
 Description
-Ensure that platforms are generated at appropriate positions on the screen.
+Make sure the platforms are generated on the screen at the proper locations.

-##Test Steps##
+##Test Steps
 Run the game.
 Observe the initial platform positions.
 Expected Result
-Platforms should be generated at random positions within the screen boundaries.
+Platforms ought to appear at random points along the edges of the screen.

 ##2.
-Player Movement##
+Player Movement
 Description
-Verify that the player can move left and right within the screen boundaries.
+Check to see if the player can move left and right within the confines of the screen.

 Test Steps
 Run the game.
 Press the left arrow key.
 Press the right arrow key.
 Expected Result
-The player should move left and right accordingly, and the player's position should be updated on the screen.
+The player's position should update on the screen and they should move left and right in accordance.

 ##3.
-Collision Detection##
+Collision Detection
 Description
-Ensure that the game detects collisions between the player and the platforms.
+Make sure the player and the platforms collide detection is implemented in the game.
 Test Steps
 Run the game.
 Make the player character jump onto a platform.
 Move the player character into empty space.
 Expected Result
-The game should detect collisions when the player lands on a platform.
-The game should not detect collisions when the player is in empty space.
+When the player touches a platform, the game ought to recognize collisions.
+Collisions shouldn't be detected by the game when the player is in empty space.

 ##4.
-Score Tracking##
+Score Tracking
 Description
 Verify that the game tracks the player's score correctly.